la2050/challenge/_2021/live/los-angeles-community-garden-council.md

   communities, mental illness, access to mental health services, tree canopy cover, older adult well-being, and homelessness.
 We are honored to generate and identify information and expand capacity since the Solano Canyon Community Garden has shown great promise in Community Outreach.
-'Approximately how many people will be directly impacted by this project, program, or initiative?': '10000' Describe how Los Angeles County will be different if your work is successful.: >-
+'Approximately how many people will be directly impacted by this project, program, or initiative?': '10000' 'Approximately how many people will be indirectly impacted by this project, program, or initiative?': '1000000' Describe how Los Angeles County will be different if your work is successful.: >-
   1. Producing 10,000lbs of food from the communal farm per year.
 To be given away or exchanged for donation in 2022.
 2. Education programs offering free